VB Decompiler News

 What's new in this version:

-- Better support for obfuscated files (.NET)
+- Improved support for obfuscated files (.NET)

 - Declaring external calls as "public extern" (.NET)